pyodide/pyodide/docs/usage/loading-packages.md

 a dependency by loading a custom URL with the same package name before loading the dependent package.

-Multiple packages can also be loaded at the same time by passing a list to `loadPackage.
+Multiple packages can also be loaded at the same time by passing a list to {any}`pyodide.loadPackage`.

 ```js
 pyodide.loadPackage(["cycler", "pytz"]);